kevinoh45TuD/pp1_zoo_website/README.md

 The user will be prompted to return to the home page which they will have an instant link for.

+The extra pages were created so the users would remain within the familiar Central Zoo style while also having the quick ability to return to either the home page or one of the other pages on the site.

+Along with the footer section this provides usefullness to the site owner as they will want the user to keep their site open as much as possible.

 ### Future Features

 1. Home page interactable map: